gregogalante/evnt/README.md

 Evnt gem contains a list of generators used to speed up the rails integration.

-To initialize Evnt on a Rails application run this command:
+To initialize Evnt on a Rails application run:

 ```console
 rails generate evnt:initializer
 ```

+This command should:

+- Create a evnt.rb file inside the config/initializer path.
+- Create a application_action.rb file inside the app/actions path.
+- Create a application_event.rb file inside the app/events path.
+- Create a application_handler.rb file inside the app/handlers path.